In-store or restaurant music is well-known to change your customers’ mood, pace, and decision-making.

 Music Is Important, So How Do You Access It Legally?

-- Shorten waiting times through tempo, helping people to move faster.
+- Shorten wait times through tempo, helping people to move faster

 But if you cannot play music from your personal collection, how can you legally use music?
 That involves understanding how copyright laws influence music’s availability.